ocaml/ocaml.org/data/cookbook/database/ezsqlite/00-ezsqlite.md

                   ":age", Ezsqlite.Value.Integer (Int64.of_int r.age)];
                Ezsqlite.exec stmt)
   - explanation: |
       Selection of rows.
-The `iter` function can to execute a query while executing a given function for each row.
+The `iter` function can execute a query while executing a given function for each row.
 The `text`, `blob`, `int64`, `int`, `double` functions can be used to get the values returned by the query. `column` `Value.is_null` functions can be used if we have to check the nullity (NULL SQL value) of some value.
     code: |
       let () =
         let stmt = Ezsqlite.prepare db